 Pure white vegetable shortening, butter of margarine

-While you certainly can make an all-butter or all-shortening icing, we suggest using a little of each ingredient to get the best of both worlds.
-For a rich and creamy flavor in your icing, butter is key.
+While you certainly can make an all-butter or all-shortening frosting, we suggest using a little of each ingredient to get the best of both worlds.
+For a rich and creamy flavor in your frosting, butter is key.
 We suggest using a good-quality unsalted butter for tasty results every time.
 For those who want to use margarine instead, go for regular margarine rather than low-fat.
 Low-fat margarine tends to have a higher water content than regular margarine or butter and that extra water will affect the consistency of your buttercream.

 What butter does for flavor, shortening does for texture and stability.
-Shortening helps create a light and fluffy icing while also providing a neutral flavor to help cut the richness of the butter.
-Icing made with shortening also tends to hold up better to time and temperature, so be sure to add shortening if you’re planning to pipe buttercream flowers or borders or if your cake will be sitting out at room temperature for an extended amount of time.
+Shortening helps create a light and fluffy frosting while also providing a neutral flavor to help cut the richness of the butter.
+Frosting made with shortening also tends to hold up better to time and temperature, so be sure to add shortening if you’re planning to pipe buttercream flowers or borders or if your cake will be sitting out at room temperature for an extended amount of time.

 Confectioners’ sugar – otherwise known as that powdery white sugar that gets everywhere – is essential for keeping the consistency of your buttercream nice and smooth.
-Also known as powdered or icing sugar, confectioners’ sugar contains a small amount of cornstarch, which prevents caking.
+Also known as powdered or frosting sugar, confectioners’ sugar contains a small amount of cornstarch, which prevents caking.
 The cornstarch, when mixed with a liquid ingredient, also helps to thicken your buttercream.